Garland announces Justice Department investigation into the Louisville Police Department - KESQ

 The attorney general said that “if there’s reasonable cause to believe there is a pattern or practice of constitutional or statutory violations,” the department “will issue a public report of our conclusions” and that it will “aim to work with the city and police department to arrive at a set of mutually agreeable steps that they can take to correct and prevent unlawful patterns and practices.”

+Kentucky Gov. Andy Beshear said later Monday that he had spoken with the Department of Justice and “just like the mayor, who has pledged his full cooperation, to the extent anything is asked of the state, we will fully cooperate as well.”

+“Policing is almost a sacred responsibility, where we convey such power and authority on individuals to keep us safe.
+It means that with that power and authority, those individuals need to be making right and just decisions all the time.
+And because of that level of authority that we convey, we always need to be open about ensuring that we are doing things right,” the Democratic governor said.
+“We’ve got to acknowledge when we have such a sacred responsibility that we’ve got to welcome scrutiny.”

-This investigation will mark the second pattern or practice investigation announced by Garland’s Justice Department.
-Last week, he announced an investigation into the Minneapolis Police Department following the police killing of George Floyd last year.
+The investigation will mark the second pattern or practice investigation announced by Garland’s Justice Department.
+Last week, he announced an investigation into the Minneapolis Police Department following the police killing of George Floyd last year, with the two probes reflecting Garland’s commitment to tackling the complex issue of policing in the US and high-profile incidents in which people have died during encounters with law enforcement officers.

+The probe announced on Monday will be led by the department’s civil rights division, which will be assisted by staff in the US Attorney’s Office for the Western District of Kentucky, Garland said.

+“This is absolutely wonderful news,” Sam Aguiar, attorney for the Taylor family, told CNN on Monday.
+“We’ve known for a long time that our police department is plagued by issues that are continuously swept under the rug.”

 Comments

-Note: This story has been updated with additional developments and comment.